School Uniform and Appearance

 - Trainers for outdoor use

-- (All PE kit should not display any logos and be appropriate).
+- (All PE kit should be appropriate for school).

 - Swimming (Years 4 and 5):